-\item To prove $\ref{Enum:AbstractTheoLimitDistODE})$ it suffices to follow the same approach.
+(e) To prove (i) it suffices to follow the same approach.
 We obtain an equivalent development for the ODE with random coefficients case (replacing by zero all the ``g-terms'').
-The rest of the proof proceeds as before, this time using \eqref{Eq:TupleConv1} for the weak convergence of the tuple. \end{enumerate} \end{proof}
+The rest of the proof proceeds as before, this time using \eqref{EqTupleConv1} for the weak convergence of the tuple. \end{pf*}